Running 101: How To Start Running For Beginners

 Consult with a healthcare professional

 Before embarking on any new fitness routine, it's always a good idea to consult with a healthcare professional, especially if you have any pre-existing medical conditions or concerns.
-They can assess your overall health and provide specific recommendations or modifications tailored to your needs.
+They can assess your overall and provide specific recommendations or modifications tailored to your needs.
 This ensures that you're starting your running journey on the right foot and minimizing any potential risks.

 Warm up and stretch before each run